hooymana/Brooks_Task/README.md

 Select "Unity Installer".
 You may need to install .NET Framework which will need a restart but you should delay restart so all of Unity can be downloaded first.

+Create Unity ID and sign in.

+Create new Project and open assets folder externally.

 The Brooks file is specific to unity and it contains all of the graphics necessary for the game in the proper dimension and spacing.

 The Player 1.prefab file is also specific to unity and should be dragged into the scenes hierarchy.
 The prefab is default for the right joystick but if the user clicks the "Thumbstick" option under the Player 2 (script) drop down control will be given to the left joy stick.